Australia national rugby union team: 2010s

 2018 was one of the worst years ever for Australian rugby.
 In the June series against Ireland, Australia won the first test 18–9, but lost the remaining matches 21–26 and 20–16 despite outscoring the Six Nations Grand Slam holders by five tries to three.
-The home series loss to Ireland was Australia's first since 1979.
-In that year's Rugby Championship Australia again lost both matches against arch-rivals New Zealand.
-Although they secured a hard-fought 23–18 victory against South Africa in Round 2, they subsequently lost to Argentina at home for the first time since 1983, as well as the return fixture to South Africa 23–12.
+The home series loss to Ireland was Australia's first against them since 1979.
+In that year's Rugby Championship Australia again lost both matches against New Zealand.
+They did secure a hard-fought 23–18 victory against South Africa in Round 2 but subsequently lost to Argentina at home for the first time since 1983, as well as the return fixture to South Africa 23–12.
 Their third win of the year was against Argentina where, despite losing the first half 31–7, the Wallabies pulled off an astonishing second-half comeback to win the match 45–34.
 In the final Bledisloe test, played at Yokohama stadium in Japan, the Wallabies were again trounced by New Zealand 37–20.
 That autumn, Australia suffered their first defeat to Wales in 10 years by 9–6.
 The scoreline of the Welsh game, as well as the result, exactly mirrored that of the first meeting between the sides 110 years earlier.
 They defeated Italy 26–7 the following week, before falling to a sixth defeat in a row to England by 37–18 the week after.
 The Wallabies finished 2018 having won only four games from thirteen tests played, marking that year as their worst run of results in the professional era, and their worst calendar year since 1958.

-2019 saw some improvement from the previous year.
-Despite losing to South Africa 35–17 in Johannesburg, they defeated Argentina 16–10, and then Australia surprised New Zealand with a thumping 47–26 win in Perth, equalling the then largest margin of defeat for the All Blacks in a test match, tied with Australia's 28–7 victory in 1999.
+2019 was a World Cup year and saw some improvement from the previous campaign.
+Despite losing to South Africa 35–17 in Johannesburg, they defeated Argentina 16–10, and then surprised New Zealand with a thumping 47–26 win in Perth, equalling the then largest margin of defeat for the All Blacks in a test match.
 New Zealand reversed the result in the return match in Auckland, however, with a comprehensive 36–0 win to retain the Bledisloe Cup.
-At the 2019 Rugby World Cup Australia won three of their four pool matches, but a close loss to Wales led to a quarter-final fixture with England.
-Yet another defeat to the English, still coached by Eddie Jones, by 40–16, ended the Australian campaign and the following day Cheika announced that he would resign as head coach by the end of the year.
+At the 2019 Rugby World Cup Australia won three of their four pool matches against Fiji 39-21, Uruguay 45-10, and Georgia 27-8.
+However a close 29-25 loss to Wales led to a quarter-final against England.
+The Wallabies would lose 40-16 and resulted in a seventh straight defeat against England, still coached by Eddie Jones.
+The following day Cheika announced that he would resign as head coach by the end of the year.
 His contract had been due to expire following the World Cup.
-The Wallabies ended the decade placed 6th in the international rankings, a fall of 3 places from the beginning of the 2010s.
+The Wallabies ended the decade placed sixth in the international rankings, a fall of three places from the beginning of the 2010s.